 Ulcerative colitis is characterised by episodes where symptoms are problematic (“flare-ups”) and episodes where symptoms are absent (remissions).
-Ulcerative colitis patients may experience signs or symptoms outside the colon, such as ulcers in the mouth, inflammation of the iris (eye), arthritis, skin lesions, blood clots and anaemia.
+Possible complications of ulcerative colitis include ulcers in the mouth, inflammation of the iris (eye), arthritis, skin lesions, blood clots, lactose intolerance, and anaemia.

-There is an increased risk of bowel/colorectal cancer in patients who have had extensive ulcerative colitis for a number of years.
+There is also an increased risk of bowel/colorectal cancer in patients who have had extensive ulcerative colitis for a number of years.

 If ulcerative colitis is suspected, endoscopy may be recommended.
-Endoscopy is the most important diagnostic test used to diagnose ulcerative colitis.
-During this test a small flexible tube (an endoscope) with a fibre-optic camera at its tip is passed into the rectum and colon.
+During this test, a small flexible tube (an endoscope) with a fibre-optic camera at its tip is passed into the rectum and colon.
 The doctor is able to see the lining of the rectum and colon on a television screen and can look for signs of inflammation and ulceration that may indicate ulcerative colitis.
 Small tissue samples (biopsies) from the lining of the colon and rectum can be taken for testing.
-Ulcerative colitis can be diagnosed by the characteristic abnormalities of this tissue.

 X-ray tests using barium (a chalky liquid that is able to be seen on x-rays) can be helpful in determining how much of the colon is affected by ulcerative colitis.
 The barium is administered into the rectum and colon via a tube inserted through the anus.
 A series of x-rays is taken, showing the outline of the inside of the colon and highlighting any abnormalities.

-Treatment for ulcerative colitis usually involves the use of anti-inflammatory medications containing a medication known as 5-aminosalicylic acid (5-ASA).
-Examples of these medications include sulphasalazine (Salazopyrin), mesalazine (Pentasa, Asacol) and olsalazine (Dipentum).
-These reduce inflammation in the colon and rectum leading to a reduction in symptoms.
-These medications are usually taken on a long-term basis and can help prevent flare-ups.
+Treatment for ulcerative colitis usually involves the use of anti-inflammatory medications known as aminosalicylates.
+These medications reduce inflammation in the colon and rectum leading to a reduction in symptoms.
+They are usually taken on a long-term basis and can help prevent flare-ups.

-Medications to suppress the immune system may be recommended.
-Examples of these include azathioprine (Imuran) and cyclosporin (Neoral).
-Infliximab (Remicade) - a new type of medication that modifies immune system function - is available for people with active ulcerative colitis whose symptoms are not adequately controlled with 5-ASA and corticosteroid medications.
-However, use of infliximab may be restricted by its high cost.
+Newer types of medication known as biologics that modify the way the immune system functions are available for people with active ulcerative colitis whose symptoms are not adequately controlled with other medications.
+However, use of these medications may be restricted by their high cost.

 Loss of blood through the rectum over a long period of time can lead to anaemia.
 Iron tablets may be prescribed to correct the anaemia and prevent its recurrence.
 In cases of severe blood loss, blood transfusions may be required.

-In severe cases, where medication and supportive treatment have not been successful in controlling the condition, or where the side effects of medications are intolerable, surgery may be required.
-Approximately 20% of all people with extensive ulcerative colitis will require surgery at some stage.
+In severe cases, where medication and supportive treatment have not been successful in controlling the condition, or where the side effects of medications cannot be tolerated, surgery may be required.
 There are three main surgical techniques for the treatment of ulcerative colitis.

-Sub-total colectomy and ileorectal anastomosis - This is where most of the colon is removed, but the rectum is retained.
+- Sub-total colectomy and ileorectal anastomosis is where most of the colon is removed, but the rectum is retained.
 The lower end of the small intestine is joined to the upper end of the rectum.

-Ileoanal anastomosis (“Pouch operation”) - The entire colon and rectum are removed.
+- Ileoanal anastomosis (“Pouch operation”) involves removing the entire colon and rectum.
 A section of the small intestine is used to make a small pouch where faecal matter can be stored.
 The pouch is then attached to the anus.
-This surgical technique does not require a permanent ileostomy.